paulgazz/kconfig_case_studies/scripts/deduplicate_project/README.md

 ## Options:
 -c/--config: The config file to use (defaults to config/file_locations.json).
 The config file specifies the locations of the results to deduplicate.

 -v: Specify level of verbosity (use more v's for more verbosity)

 --cores: Specify the number of cores to use (should not exceed the number of cores of your VM.
 You can configure this manually through Virtualbox settings on the host machine).

 -f/--force: Force the tool to overwrite existing results rather than failing.

+You can also see these with `python -m deduplicate --help`

 # Remarks